dpmerrell/dpmerrell.github.io/about.md

 I am a [Computer Science\[s\]](http://cs.wisc.edu) PhD student at University of Wisconsin - Madison.

-I am advised by [Tony Gitter](https://www.biostat.wisc.edu/~gitter/).
+I work in computational biology, advised by [Tony Gitter](https://www.biostat.wisc.edu/~gitter/).
-Broadly speaking, we work in computational biology.

 Some questions and topics that interest me: